 However, because my love for moviemaking persisted, I decided to make it a hobby until I discovered a different occupation that I was passionate about.

 This clip from E.T.
-(1993) is a clear example of content that might be found in a Hollywood story but would not be found in a Christian story.
+(1993) is a clear example of content that might be found in a Hollywood story but would not be found in a Christian narrative.

 Girls are from Venus

-Mormons believe that one requirement to enter heaven is that one must be married.
-Furthermore, your spouse must be of the opposite sex.
+Mormons believe that one requirement for entering into heaven is that one must be married.
+Furthermore, your spouse must be of the opposite sex, but the same religion.
 Personally, I’ve never had the desire for marriage, but I wanted to get into heaven.
 Therefore, I knew I had to get married.

 My main problem with finding a female companion was that girls were not passionate about moviemaking.
 In the '90s (before cell phones and YouTube), most girls were embarrassed to be on camera.
 I concluded that moviemaking was a boy thing, like football and chess.
-If I was ever going to get married, I had to accept women and their differences.
+If I was ever going to get married, I had to be accepting of women and their differences.

 In the fifth grade, my teacher gave my class an assignment where we had to create a puzzle (like a crossword or a word search) and put it in a special container.
 Then we drew each other’s names and solve our partner’s puzzle.

-I was excited about the project but I didn't know which puzzle to make.
+I was excited about the project, but I didn't know which puzzle to make.
 Therefore, I made them all.
 I created 14 challenges.
-When solved, each challenge revealed a letter and the letters combined to reveal the answer.
+When solved, each challenge revealed a letter, and the letters combined to reveal the answer to the puzzle.

-I stuck the challenges in a Wuzzles Lunchbox.
+I put the challenges in a Wuzzles Lunchbox.
 The Wuzzles was the first animated television show created by Disney.
 It featured hybrid cartoon animals.

 On the day of the activity, my friend Wendy drew my name, but she couldn't solve the puzzle because it was too complicated.
-As other students finished their puzzles, they helped Wendy until, eventually, the whole class was working on my puzzle.
+As other students finished their puzzles, they helped Wendy until, eventually, the entire class was working on my puzzle.
 In the end, they could not solve it before school ended.
-Therefore, the teacher made me tell everyone the answer: WUZZLES ARE COOL.
+Therefore, the teacher forced me tell everyone the answer: WUZZLES ARE COOL.